 If you want to quickly calculate your repayments without creating your own spreadsheet with the above calculations, you can use our free chattel mortgage calculator.

 Calculated your Chattel Mortgage and need to look at other estimated repayments or interest calculations?
-We have a range of Money.com.au calculators for almost any situation - you can visit our dedicated page to view the full list of financial calculators.
-You can use these calculators to estimate equipment finance repayments, the tax you'll need to pay on any capital gains, and much more.
+We have a range of financial calculators for almost any situation.
+You can use these to calculate your pay, estimate equipment finance repayments, calculate capital gains tax (CGT), and much more.

-You can qualify for a chattel mortgage if you are wishing to finance a vehicle which will be used for business purposes at least 51% of the time.
+You can qualify for a chattel mortgage if you want to finance a vehicle which will be used for business purposes at least 51% of the time.

 Yes, but you should make sure there are no early termination or repayment fees before you agree to a chattel mortgage.
 A chattel mortgage is not dictated by the National Consumer Credit Protection (NCCP) Act, so lenders aren’t required to advertise all information as they would with a consumer loan.